Tiana Rapp, Psy.D.

 “Your hurt is welcome here.
 It can put down its bags and stay awhile.
 It won’t be jostled.
 It won’t be rushed.
 It won’t be asked to hurt less, or to hurt differently, or to distract itself.
 It won’t even be asked to word itself.
 It can just be.
 And we can just be together — you, me, the hurt.”

 I believe as human beings we are all shaped by the relationships we develop and the experiences we have.
-We are motivated by a need for connection with others and in turn, are shaped by the connections we make.
-From birth, we take in the world around us, learning and changing as a result of both the good and bad, growing as a result of our experiences.
-As a clinician, I am passionate about accompanying clients on the journey of exploring and increasing insight into the experiences that have shaped them into who they are as human beings and that at times, contribute to experiences of suffering and struggle.
+We are motivated by a need for connection with others and, in turn, are shaped by the connections we make.
+From birth, we take in the world around us, learning, growing, and changing as a result of both the positive and negative experiences.
+As a clinician, I am passionate about accompanying clients on the journey of exploring and increasing insight into these experiences that have shaped them into who they are as human beings and that, at times, contribute to experiences of suffering and struggle.
 I view therapy as a place to honestly and genuinely explore past and present experiences in the here-and-now, with the goal of growth toward a more fulfilling future.
-In therapy, I take a warm, strengths based approach and value the importance of providing a safe, supportive, collaborative space in combination with a consistent, empathic presence to facilitate self-discovery and healing.
+In therapy I take a warm, strengths-based approach and value the importance of providing a safe, supportive, collaborative space in combination with a consistent, empathic presence to facilitate self-discovery and healing.

-My therapeutic approach is flexible, individualized and culturally sensitive recognizing each client as the expert of their own lived experiences.
+My therapeutic approach is flexible, individualized and culturally-sensitive, recognizing each client as the expert of his or her own lived experiences.
 I view the therapeutic relationship itself as paramount in providing a space for exploration, change, and healing while helping to provide clients with an opportunity to experience safety, compassion, and support.
 I primarily think about clients and therapy through a trauma-informed relational lens and frequently integrate strengths-based, psychodynamic, family systems, attachment, client-centered, and emotion-focused concepts into the therapeutic space.
 I am humbled by the opportunity to share this sacred space with you as you explore your own story and look forward to the opportunity to accompany you along your journey.

 Areas of Interest